avindhawale/react-nested-checkboxes/README.md

 # react-nested-checkboxes

-## How I built a nested checkbox React component

 ## Requirement

 1. If a checkbox is checked / unchecked, all of its descendants should become checked / unchecked.